wanchain/awesome-wanchain/README.md

 > A curated list of _awesome_ resources, apps, wallets, partners and media to learn everything about the WAN blockchain.

-[Wanchain](https://wanchain.org) is a smart contract platform which allows for the transfer of value between different blockchains.
+[Wanchain](https://wanchain.org) is a smart contract platform which allows for the decentralized transfer of value between different blockchains.
+Our end goal is to host an ecosystem of multi asset financial applications such as exchanges, loans, options and derivatives to allow for the crypto economy to grow and prosper.

 > Any contribution to this repo is more then welcome [follow this guide](contribute.md).
+>Items marked with  are officially maintained and distributed by the Wanchain Foundation as part of the core set of applications and tools.

 ---
 ## Table of Contents